When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 But if you want to save traffic, drive more conversions, and bring in more revenue, you need to do it.

-Here are the top five ways you can speed up your site and score a perfect 100% with Google.
+Here are the top four ways you can speed up your site and score a perfect 100% with Google.

 The biggest cause of slow pages and low scores is large images.